 This teaching contributes to our MSc in Business Systems and Design, the MSc in Data Science and our Undergraduate Engineering programme.

-I also supervise Undergraduate Computer Science projects, MSc projects in data analysis and visualisation and Rafael Henkin's PhD project in temporal visual analysis.
+I am currently supervising 10 MSc projects and Rafael Henkin's PhD project in temporal visual analysis.
 I'm open to supervising projects that relate to my research interests.
+Examples include: implementing existing work using web technology, combining interactive visualisation and geographically-weighted statistics for visual exploration, developing and/or evaluating flow/movement visual analytics methods, applications with sensor data and ecology-related applications.

 Video demos on the giCentre Vimeo Channel